TomaDev23/curiouslabs-site/Docs/planning/new_horizon_v4/Final_sync_home_v1.0.md

 The key issue in your current implementation appears to be **variable timing values creating visual chaos**.
 By standardizing timing, establishing hierarchy, and optimizing performance, your cosmic site will achieve balance between engagement and smoothness.

-Would you like me to focus on any specific component in more detail, or shall we implement this orchestration plan?